+• Distributions that you rolled over, including distributions made in 2019 and rolled over after December 31, 2019 (outstanding rollovers).

+Recharacterizations.

-- Distributions that you rolled over. including distributions made in 2018 and rolled over after December 31, 2018 (outstanding rollovers). - · Recharacterizations. - · Distributions that are a return of contributions under Return of IRA Contributions, earlier. - Distributions made on or after age 591/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2013. - A one-time distribution to fund an HSA.
+• Distributions that are a return of contributions under Return of IRA Contributions, earlier.

+• Distributions made on or after age 591/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2014.

+• A one-time distribution to fund an HSA.
 For details, see Pub.
+969.

-969. - Qualified charitable distributions (QCDs).
+• Qualified charitable distributions (QCDs).
 For details, see Are Distributions Taxable? in chapter 1 of Pub.
+590-B.

-590-B. - Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2013. - Distributions that are incident to divorce.
-The transfer of part or all of your Roth IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse. - Qualified distributions from Part IV of your 2018 Form 8915-C, if any, you repaid before June 18, 2020.
+• Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2014.

+• Distributions that are incident to divorce.
+The transfer of part or all of your Roth IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.

+• Qualified distributions from Part IV of your 2019 Form 8915-D, if any, you repaid before June 18, 2020, if the distributions were to be used to purchase or construct a main home in a 2019 disaster area, but the home was not purchased or constructed because of the 2019 disaster.

 Qualified disaster distributions.
-Be sure to AUTION include on line 19 all qualified disaster distributions made in 2018, even if they were later repaid, unless they fall under the 4th or 7th bullet above.
+Be sure to include on line 19 all qualified disaster distributions made in 2019, even if they were later repaid, unless they fall under the 4th or 7th bullet above.

 If, after considering the items above, you don't have an amount to enter on line 19, don't complete Part III; your Roth IRA distribution(s) isn't taxable.
-Instead, include your total Roth IRA distribution(s) on Form 1040, line 4a; or Form 1040NR, line 17a.
+Instead, include your total Roth IRA distribution(s) on Form 1040 or 1040-SR, line 4a; or Form 1040-NR, line 16a.

-If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2013, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
+If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2014, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
 For details, see Are Distributions Taxable? in chapter 2 of Pub.
 590-B.